 Some important skills and qualities for the sports broadcasting profession include persistence and research, speaking and computer skills.

 Salaries for sports broadcasters can vary somewhat by city.
 In 2013, they earned some of the highest average salaries of $74,000 per year in New York City, according to Simply Hired.
 If you worked in Boston or Chicago, you would also earn a relatively high salary of $71,000 or $65,000 per year, respectively.
 Expect to earn salaries closer to the industry average in Dallas or Cincinnati -- $60,000 or $59,000 per year, respectively.
 Sports broadcasters in Miami and Nashville made slightly less at $57,000 and $56,000, respectively.

 Experience is your key to earning more money as a sports broadcaster.
 Like most of these professionals, you will likely start out in a smaller market, whether you work for a college or professional team, or TV network.
 Smaller market teams usually have smaller budgets, so you will likely earn less.
 Once you've perfected your skills and gained more exposure in the industry, you can apply for a job in a larger market where salaries tend to be higher.

-Jobs for broadcasters, including sports broadcasters, are expected to increase 7 percent in the next decade -- from 2010 to 2020 -- according to the U.S. Bureau of Labor Statistics.
-This rate of growth is slower than the 14 percent rate for all jobs.
-Fewer broadcasters and staff are needed because of improvements in broadcasting technology, which is why the growth rate for the broadcasting industry is slower than average.
-But new sports and leagues are being created every year.
+Jobs for broadcasters, including sports broadcasters, are expected to increase 15 percent in the next decade -- from 2020 to 2030 -- according to the U.S. Bureau of Labor Statistics.
+This rate of growth is faster than the 6 percent rate for all jobs.
+More broadcasters and staff are needed because of improvements in broadcasting technology, which is why the growth rate for the broadcasting industry is faster than average.
+New sports and leagues are being created every year.
 Therefore, your best chance of breaking into the sports broadcasting field is to gain experience in a broad range of sports.